Skin Foods That Make You Glow – Inside Out!

 Skin food

-Your skin needs nourishment like any other organ, but contrary to popular belief, this nourishment doesn't come from skincare products.
-Your skin must be nourished from the inside out – with whole foods!
 If you're ready to glow from inside out, here are some of the best foods scientifically proven to boost skin health.
 In other words, forget the beauty counters and head over to your local supermarket or farmer's market to get your skin fixes!

 Omega-3 fatty acids: